jfbinTECHA/Hive-Mind/docs/PersonalityProfiles.md

     traitModifiers: {
       humor: 0.6,
       creativity: 0.4,
-      initiative: 0.7
+      initiative: 0.7,
     },
     responseStyle: {
       agreement: [
-        "This calls for a celebration! 🎉",
+        'This calls for a celebration! 🎉',
-        "Your success deserves recognition!",
+        'Your success deserves recognition!',
-        "Let's commemorate this achievement!"
+        "Let's commemorate this achievement!",
-      ]
+      ],
     },
-    priorityTopics: ['celebration', 'success', 'future_goals'] }
+    priorityTopics: ['celebration', 'success', 'future_goals'], },
 };
 ```